syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.MVC/chart-types/candle.md

 </tr>
 <tr>
 <td>Filled</td>
-<td>candle sticks are filled when the close value is lesser than the open value</td>
+<td>Candlesticks are filled when the close value is less than the open value.</td>
 </tr>
 <tr>
 <td>Unfilled</td>
-<td>candle sticks are unfilled when the close value is greater than the open value</td>
+<td>Candlesticks are unfilled when the close value is greater than the open value.</td>
 </tr>
 </table>

-The color of the candle will be defined by comparing with previous values.

-* Bear color  will be applied when the current closing value is greater than the previous closing value.
-* Bull color will be applied when the current closing value is less than the previous closing value.
+The color of the candle will be defined by comparing it with previous values.
+The bear color will be applied when the current closing value is greater than the previous closing value.
+The bull color will be applied when the current closing value is less than the previous closing value.

-By default, bullFillColor is set as red and bearFillColor is set as green.
+By default, the `BullFillColor` is set to **red** and the `BearFillColor` is set to **green**.

 ## Solid Candles

-[`EnableSolidCandles`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.ChartSeries.html#Syncfusion_EJ2_Charts_ChartSeries_EnableSolidCandles) is used to enable/disable the solid candles.
-By default is set to be false.
-The fill color of the candle will be defined by its opening and closing values.
+The `EnableSolidCandles` property is used to enable or disable solid candles.
+By default, it is set to false.
+The fill color of the candle will be determined by its opening and closing values.

-[`BearFillColor`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.ChartSeries.html#Syncfusion_EJ2_Charts_ChartSeries_BearFillColor) will be applied when the opening value is less than the closing value. [`BullFillColor`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.ChartSeries.html#Syncfusion_EJ2_Charts_ChartSeries_BullFillColor) will be applied when the opening value is greater than closing value.
+* The `BearFillColor` will be applied when the opening value is less than the closing value.
+* The `BullFillColor` will be applied when the opening value is greater than the closing value.

 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/chart/series/financial-charts/solid-candles/tagHelper %}
+{% include code-snippet/chart/series/candle/solid-candle/tagHelper %}
 {% endhighlight %}
-{% highlight c# tabtitle="Solid-candles.cs" %}
+{% highlight c# tabtitle="Solid-candle.cs" %}
-{% include code-snippet/chart/series/financial-charts/solid-candles/solid-candles.cs %}
+{% include code-snippet/chart/series/candle/solid-candle/solid-candle.cs %}
 {% endhighlight %}
 {% endtabs %}